matethurzo/liferay-neo4j-driver/README.md

 This driver is wrapping the official Neo4j Java language driver by adding OSGi compatibility.
 The Neo4j driver is being included as-is, we haven't modified anything on it.
 The output of this project is an OSGi bundle that you can deploy to your OSGi container and use the driver.

-Currently we are wrapping the Neo4j Java driver 1.0.5 version.
+Currently we are wrapping the Neo4j Java driver 1.4.4 version.
 For more information on the driver itself please visit the official  [Neo4j site](http://neo4j.com/).

 # Features

 * The bundle exports the org.neo4j.driver.v1 package and all underlying packages.
 On the contrary the bundle does __not__ export the internal packages (org.neo4j.driver.internal).
 * A GraphDatabase declarative service is being registered to the OSGi service registry.
 GraphDatabase provides basic support to access your Neo4j instance and run simple queries against it.
+* OSGi configuration support
+* Minor utility feautres

 # Planned features